Emergency Preparedness Week May 2-8, 2021

 Find resources on how to prepare, what to do if an emergency happens and how to recover from an emergency as well as resources for emergency response at the workplace.
-Scroll to the bottom of page for helpful videos.
+Scroll to the bottom of page for helpful resources.

 *Please note that this is not a comprehensive list of how deal with emergency situations.
 Visit the Government of Canada “Get Prepared” website to plan out your own emergency response.